 To deliver beautiful, engaging, and effective design, all elements of the design must work together in harmony.

 From spotting spelling mistakes to understanding subtle differences in color, designers must be able to think big, but also deliver pixel-perfect work.

 As a graphic designer, you will often be expected to work on multiple projects at the same time.

-You will need to manage your workflow, your time spent on tasks, and deliver projects on time, within budget.
+You will need to manage your workflow, manage your time spent on tasks, and deliver projects on time and within budget.

 6 – Identifying and designing for trends

 Graphic design is an industry that moves quickly.
 One minute something is in demand, and the next minute it is old news.

 As a graphic designer, you need to survey online and societal trends.
 And once you identify them, you can design for them.

 Whether it be long-form infographics, Snapchat filters, or 3D video, plenty of trends come and go, bringing with them design opportunities.